vectordotdev/content-old/posts/hello-microservice-deployment-part-2.md

 K8s defines a bunch of concepts, there are entire books written on the subject so what follows is a surface level introduction.
 Personally I've found [this book](https://www.amazon.com/gp/product/1491935677/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1491935677&linkCode=as2&tag=sheena0d-20&linkId=e5bf88f134212c4beba73c601598d7ff") seriously useful.

-K8s is all about managing certain objects.
-These objects can be created and configured in a bunch of ways.
-We'll be using the command line utility kubectl.
-K8s lets you run your workload on a cluster of machines, K8s installs a daemon on each of these machines, the daemons manage the K8s objects.
-Object configuration is communicated to the cluster.
+Kubernetes lets you run your workload on a cluster of machines.
+It installs a daemon (a deamon is just a long running background process) on each of these machine and the daemons manage the Kubernetes objects.
 K8s job is to try to make the object configuration represent reality.
 Eg if you state that there should be three instances of the container recommend_service:1.0.1 then K8s will create those containers.
 If one of the containers dies (even if you manually kill it yourself) then K8s will make the configuration true again by recreating the killed container somewhere on the cluster.

 There are a lot of different objects defined within K8s.
-I'll introduce you to just a few:
+I'll introduce you to just a few.
+This will be a very very brief introduction to K8s objects and their capabilities.
+Again there are [entire books](https://www.amazon.com/gp/product/1491935677/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1491935677&linkCode=as2&tag=sheena0d-20&linkId=e5bf88f134212c4beba73c601598d7ff") written on the subject and if you want to become an expert on the topic I would urge you to do some reading on your own.

-A *pod* is a group of containers (think of a pod of whales).
-The smallest pod contains just one container.
+### A *pod* is a group of one of more containers

+Think about peas in a pod, or a Pod of whales.
 Containers in a pod are managed as a group - they are deployed, replicated, started and stopped together.
 We will run our simple service as a single container in a pod.
 For more information on Pods take a look at the [k8s documentation](https://kubernetes.io/docs/concepts/workloads/pods/pod/).
 It's really quite good.

 If you deploy a pod to a k8s cluster then all containers in that specific pod will run on the same node in the cluster.
-Also all the containers in a single pod can address each other as though they are on the same computer (they share ip address and port space).This means that they can address each other via localhost.
+Also all the containers in a single pod can address each other as though they are on the same computer (they share ip address and port space).This means that they can address each other via `localhost`.
 And of course their ports can't overlap.

+### A *deployment* is a group of one or more pods

 Now say Webflix has a Pod that runs their recommendation service and they hit a spike in traffic.
 They would need to create a few new Pods to handle the traffic.
 A common approach is to use a Deployment for this.